rikuf2/basic-csharp/src/content/index.md

 |  6   | You understand the dfference between **static** and **non-static** classes and methods.
 You can separate **user interface** from program logic.                                                                                                                               |

 The course is graded on a scale of 0-5.
-The grade comprises of the amount of exercises done.
+The grade comprises of the amount of exercise points earned.

 | Percentage done | Grade |
 | :-------------- | :---: |